-We recovered this alien head?
+- We recovered this alien head?
 Hey without doing any tests or anything, let's just randomly run some current through it, and see what happens!
+That usually works, right?

-Hi, I'm an archaeologist who has explored for one hour in one part of one building on a planet of an unknown civilization in what is clearly the greatest discovery in all of history and I even found a giant head in a room with OBVIOUS religious/cultural significance that would make any legit archaeologist wet themselves twice in rapid succession, but I'm going to drink myself into a stupor and have a tantrum because I didn't find one alive.
+- Hi, I'm an archaeologist who has explored for one hour in one part of one building on a planet of an unknown civilization in what is clearly the greatest discovery in all of history ever and I even found a giant head in a room with OBVIOUS religious/cultural significance that would make any legit archaeologist have a spontaneous careergasm, but I'm going to drink myself into a stupor and have a tantrum because I didn't find one alive.

-Hey let's touch the black goo--surely that's not a problem!
+- Hey let's touch the black goo–that's not really dangerous, right?

-A giant alien tried to send bio weapons to earth, killed like four guys in five seconds without so much as an explaination, and then instead of just getting on one of the "other ships" and leaving, it actually took the time to actively hunt me down personally--I should totally pop over to their home planet to say and ask "why you mad bro?"
+- A giant alien tried to send bio weapons to earth, killed like four guys in five seconds without so much as an explanation, and then instead of just getting on one of the "other ships" and leaving, it actually took the time to actively hunt me down personally–I should totally pop over to their home planet to say and ask "why you mad bro?"

-These aren't tragic flaws that lead to a downfall (like in Alien when Parker wouldn't shoot the alien because Lambert was in the way, and he has a soft spot for her, so instead he runs in and gets himself killed); these are PhD's making literally the worst decisions they possibly could in a given situation short of just jumping out the nearest airlock or doing a swan dive into the black goo.
+These aren't tragic flaws that lead to a downfall (like in Alien when Parker wouldn't shoot the alien because Lambert was in the way, and he has a soft spot for her, so instead he runs in and gets himself killed); these are the best of the best making literally the worst decisions they possibly could IN THEIR FIELD, short of just jumping out the nearest airlock or doing a swan dive into the black goo.
 Stop it, writers!
 Seriously.
 That's lazy ass crap, and every blog in America is right to call bullshit on Prometheus for it.
 If your character is smart, have them be smart.
 If their flaws lead them to make a mistake, that's good characterization.
 But you can't just turn off their brain during the death scenes because it's more convenient for your body count.
 Besides imagine how much more intimidating the baddies will be when your characters are doing everything right and still get killed.
 After Prometheus I was genuinely unafraid because I knew I would never act like such a dipshit.
 After Alien, I couldn't sleep because....it didn't matter if you did everything right.

 2- Clunky Exposition in Dialogue Sucks